Ph.D. - MS - Undergraduate

 Dong Wei finished his Ph.D.E.E. in August of 1998.
 His Ph.D. dissertation was entitled Coiflet-Type Wavelets: Theory, Design, and Applications (co-advisors were Prof. Alan C. Bovik and Prof. Brian L. Evans).
 Dong received his B.S.E.E. from Tsinghua University in Beijing, China, in 1992, and his M.S.E.E. from Rice University in Houston, Texas, in 1995.
 His M.S.E.E. thesis was entitled Image Data Compression using Wavelet Decomposition.
 For his Ph.D. dissertation, he developed new families of one-dimensional and non-separable multidimensional wavelets.
 He is currently with SBC Labs in Austin, Texas, which is now called at&t Labs.
 He can be reached at wei@labs.sbc.com.

 Ian C. Wong finished his PhDEE degree in May 2007.
 His Ph.D. dissertation was entitled A Unified Framework for Optimal Resource Allocation in Multiuser Multicarrier Wireless Systems.
 He graduated with his BSEE degree from the University of the Philippines in April 2000 and the MSEE degree from UT Austin in May 2004.
 His senior design project was the design and implementation of an ADSL system using TI TMS320C6000 Digital Signal Processors.
 From June 2000 to July 2002, he worked full-time as a systems engineer at the Advanced Science and Technology Institute in Manila, Philippines, where he developed BlueTooth transceivers.
 In Fall 2002 and Spring 2003, he was a teaching assistant for the Real-Time Digital Signal Processing Laboratory.
 In Summer 2003 and 2004, he was an intern at National Instruments in Austin, Texas.
 In Summer 2005 and 2006, he was an intern for Freescale Semiconductor in Austin, Texas.
 In Spring 2007, he was the co-instructor and teaching assistant for EE 351M Digital Signal Processing (theory).
 From Summer 2007 to February 2009, he was employed as a Systems Engineer III in the Wireless Mobile and Systems Group of Freescale Semiconductor in Austin, Texas.
-Since March 2009, he has been a Senior RF/Communications Software Engineer at National Instruments in Austin, Texas.
+Since March 2009, he has been with National Instruments, where he is currently Group Manager of Advanced Wireless Research.
 He can be reached at Ian.Wong@NI.com.

 Wael Barakat received his MSEE degree from UT Austin in May of 2009 and his BSEE degree at the American University of Beirut in May of 2007.
-He currently works full-time at Qualcomm in Santa Clara, California.
+For 2007-2009, he was a teaching assistant for the Real-Time Digital Signal Processing Laboratory course.
+In summer 2008, he worked at Qualcomm in Santa Clara, California.
+From 2009 to 2011, he worked full-time at Qualcomm in Santa Clara, California.
+He is currently an iOS Wireless Software/Firmware Engineer at Apple in Cupertino, California.

 David Brunke received his MSEE degree from UT Austin in May of 2000 and his BSEE degree at Texas A&M in May of 1998.
 In his B.S.E.E. project work, he developed an indoor real-time wireless modem.
 He currently works full-time at the UT Applied Research Laboratories in the Advanced Sonar Group of the Sonar Development Division.

 Young H. Cho finished his MSEE degree at UT Austin in May 2001.
 His MS report is entitled Implementation of a 3-D Sonar Beamformer Using the Computational Process Network Model on a Synergy Quad PowerPC G4 with AltiVec Board.
 In May of 1996, he finished his B.A. degree in Computer Sciences at the University of California at Berkeley.
 From 1996 to 1999, he worked full-time at Myricom designing and implementing high-speed networks and distributed systems.
 From 2001 to 2005, he was a PhDEE student at UCLA.
 From 2005 to 2007, he was a Visiting Assistant Professor at Washington University in St. Louis, Missouri.
-He is currently a post-doctoral researcher at UCLA in Los Angeles, California, and founder of Open Acceleration Systems Research in Chatsworth, California.
+From 2007 to 2008, he was a post-doctoral researcher at UCLA in Los Angeles, California, In 2007, he founded Open Acceleration Systems Research in Chatsworth, California.
+He is currently at University of Southern California, where he is a Research Scientist at the Information Sciences Institute and a Research Assistant Professor in the Dept. of Electrical Engineering.
 He can be reached at younghc at gmail dot com.

 Niranjan Damera-Venkata graduated with his MS degree from UT Austin in May of 1999.
 He finished his Ph.D. at UT in December of 2000.
 See his entry under Ph.D. alumni.

 Amey A. Deosthali received his BSEE in May of 1996 from Pune, India, and his MSEE in May of 1998 from UT Austin.
 His MS report was entitled Embedded Signal Processing on Microcontrollers, From June 1998 to May 2000, he worked for Schlumberger at their Sugarland facility, which is located near Houston, Texas.
 From May 2000 to December 2001, he worked as a DSP Engineer on GSM cellular products for Ericsson in Durham, North Carolina.
-In Sping 2002, he worked at HelloSoft on as a Senior Member of Technical Staff on GSM/GPRS development in Campbell, California.
-Since March 2002, he has been at Texas Instruments, where is currently a Senior Manager in the Wireless Division in Dallas, Texas.
-Mr. Deosthali can be reached at amey_deosthali@yahoo.com.
+In Spring 2002, he worked at HelloSoft on as a Senior Member of Technical Staff on GSM/GPRS development in Campbell, California.
+From 2002 to March 2013, he was with Texas Instruments, first in San Diego, California, and then Dallas, Texas.
+Since March 2013, he has been with AMD in Austin, Texas.
+At AMD, he is currently Director of Medical Imaging, Media, & Collaboration.

 Norman James graduated with an MSEE degree in December 1999 through the Executive Software Engineering Program.
 He completed an MS Report entitled PLL Modelling Using Software Tools.
 He works for IBM in Austin, Texas, and can be reached at njames@ece.utexas.edu.

 Jeff Livingston graduated with an MSEE degree in December 2006.
 He received his BS Electrical Engineering degree from The University of Texas at Austin in August 2001, and his BA in Music (Jazz Piano) from the University of New Orleans in 1993.
 He completed an MS Report entitled Time-Scale Modification of Audio Signals Using the Dual-Tree Complex Wavelet Transform.
-He has been working full-time as an Audio DSP Firmware Engineer for Cirrus Logic in Austin, Texas, since Spring 2006.
-He previously worked full-time for Cirrus Logic from September 2001 to August 2004.
+He has been working full-time as an Audio DSP Firmware Engineer for Cirrus Logic in Austin, Texas USA, since Spring 2006.
+He had previously worked full-time at Cirrus Logic from September 2001 to August 2004.

 Guy Maor received his M.S.E.E. degree in Spring 1997.
 He worked in the Embedded Signal Processing Laboratory during the Summer of 1997 on the Ptolemy software environment.
 From 1997 to 2000, he was a full-time engineer at HP/Agilent EEsof in Westlake Village, California.
 At EEsof, he was instrumental in developing a commercial version of Ptolemy, known as HP Ptolemy, which is part of Advanced Design System for mixed analog, RF, and digital design for wireless communication systems.
-He is currently working full-time in Austin, Texas.
+From 2001-2003, he worked for Monterrey Design Systems.
+Since 2003, he has been working at Extreme DA in San Francisco, California, where he is currently Vice President of Development.

 Alex G. Olson received his BS Computer Engineering degree from Louisiana State University in Spring 2003.
 In Summer 2004, he was an intern at SigmaTel in Austin, Texas, in VLSI testing.
 In Summer 2005, he was an intern at Sandia National Laboratories in Albuquerque, New Mexico, in distributed signal/image processing.
 In Summer and Fall 2006, he was an intern at Schlumberger in Sugar Land, Texas, in telemetry systems.
-He is currently working full-time at Schlumberger in Sugar Land, Texas.
+From May 2007 to May 2011, he worked full-time at Schlumberger in Sugar Land, Texas.
+Since June 2011, he has been working full-time as a platform firmware developer at HP in Houston, Texas.

 Charles R. Powers graduated with an MSEE degree in May 1998 through the Option III Executive Software Engineering Program.
 His MS Report was entitled A Review of Performance Analysis (Benchmarking) Approaches for Embedded Microprocessors and Microcontrollers.
-Since 1988, he has been with Motorola in Austin, Texas.
-From 1988 to 1998, he worked at Motorola in intelligent transportation systems and microcontroller benchmarking.
-Since 1998, he has been a Director of Internet Standards Strategy for the Motorola Corporation.
+Since 1988, he has been with Motorola. in Austin, Texas, where He is currently Director of Engineering and Technology Policy for Motorola Solutions in Washington, DC USA.
 He can be reached at chuck.powers@motorola.com.

 Hamood Rehman graduated with his MS degree from UT Austin in December of 2006, and has continued as a full-time Ph.D. student under Prof. Brian L. Evans.
-See his entry under Ph.D. students.
+He finished his PhD degree in December 2010.
+See his entry above under Ph.D. students.

 Rabih Saliba received his MSEE degree from UT Austin in May of 2009 and his BSEE degree at the American University of Beirut in May of 2007.
-He currently works full-time at Five9 Network Systems in Palo Alto, California.
+For 2007-2009, he was a teaching assistant for the Real-Time Digital Signal Processing Laboratory course.
+From 2009-2012, he worked full-time as a Systems Engineer at Five9 Network Systems in Palo Alto, California.
+He currently works as a Software Engineer for Sparked in San Francisco, California.

 Wade Schwartzkopf graduated with his MS degree in December of 1998 and his PhDEE degree in August of 2002 from UT Austin.
 See his alumni entry above.